manireddy200115-dotcom/Aurora-Applied-AI-ML-Engineer-Take-Home/README.md

 - **`main.py`**: FastAPI application with endpoints
 - **`extractor.py`**: Fetches and caches data from the external API
-- **`qa.py`**: Core question-answering logic with multiple strategies
+- **`rag_qa.py`**: RAG-based QA system using semantic embeddings (ML) with keyword fallback
 - **`insights.py`**: Data analysis and anomaly detection

 ## Design Notes: Alternative Approaches

-### Approach 1: Rule-Based Pattern Matching (Current Implementation)
+### Approach 1: Semantic Search with Embeddings (Current Implementation) ✅
+**Implementation:** Using `sentence-transformers` with `all-MiniLM-L6-v2` model

 **Pros:**
+- True ML-based semantic understanding
-- Fast and lightweight
+- Handles synonyms and related concepts
-- No external dependencies or API costs
+- No per-request API costs
-- Predictable and debuggable
-- Works well for structured queries
+- Can find relevant information even with different wording
+- Falls back to keyword matching if embeddings unavailable

 **Cons:**
-- Limited to predefined patterns
+- Requires model download (~80MB) on first run
+- Slightly slower than pure keyword matching (but still fast)
-- Requires manual updates for new question types
+- Requires PyTorch dependency

-- May miss nuanced questions
+**How it works:**
+1. Converts questions and messages into vector embeddings using a neural network
+2. Calculates cosine similarity between question and all messages
+3. Returns the most semantically similar message
+4. Falls back to keyword matching if similarity is too low

 ### Approach 2: Large Language Model (LLM) Integration
 **Considered:** Using OpenAI GPT, Anthropic Claude, or open-source models like Llama 2